tamnva/R-SWAT/README.md

 library(RSWAT)

 # Extract example data (3.6 MB of storage).
 TODO: replace tempdir() with your path, e.g., "C:/example"
+# The example data DO NOT include the SWAT executable files (please download them at https://swat.tamu.edu/software/)
 extracExampleData(exampleData, "all", tempdir())

 # Call RSWAT graphical user interface: DO NOT use RSWAT::showRSWAT()